Damuna/Notes/notes/Red_theory.md

 - `robots.txt`

-  It is common for websites to contain a `robots.txt` file,  whose purpose is to instruct search engine web crawlers bots which resources can and cannot be accessed for indexing.
-The `robots.txt` file can provide valuable information such as the location of private files and admin pages.
+  It instructs search engine web crawlers bots which resources can and cannot be accessed for indexing.

   `User-agent`: This line specifies which crawler or bot the following rules apply to.
 A wildcard (`*`) indicates that the rules apply to all bots.